-Student writes for hit FX show
+Student writes for hit show

-Tesha Kondrat ’13 began the summer working the night shift at a salmon processing plant in Dillingham, Alaska, but her summer break took an unexpected twist when she landed a dream job as a writer’s assistant on the hit FX animated comedy Archer.
+Tesha Kondrat ’13 began the summer working the night shift at a salmon processing plant in Dillingham, Alaska, but her summer break took an unexpected twist when she landed a dream job as a writer’s assistant on the hit animated comedy Archer.

 “I’ve been given the opportunity of a lifetime,” she said.